AnticOwl/anticowl.github.io/_posts/2024-07-19-Assassins-Creed-Rogue.md

 tags:   Screenshooting
 ---

-More colder than the Caribeean seas, the North Atlantic Ocean is where Shay will forge his destiny.
+Colder than the Caribeean seas, the North Atlantic Ocean is where Shay will forge his destiny.
 Cold blue toning for the icebergs, endless water and a camera to imortalize these beautiful views.

 ## Requirements
 - Windows 10 Only